jennlai95/T1A3_Terminal_application/readme.md

 - provide at least TWO test cases and the expected results for each test case

 > An outline of the testing procedure and cases should be included with the source code of the application

+Tested the application using Pytest and Monkeypatch to create a mock function to assert the results.
+This is in test_user.py

 # R16 	Utilise source control throughout the development of the application by:
 - making regular commits (at least 20 commits) with a commit message that summarises the changes